riawadhwa/The_Wedding_Company/README.md

 ## A. Shared Collections With orgId Partitioning

-- Instead of creating one MongoDB collection per organization, store all organizations' data inside a single shared collection, and differentiate their data using an **orgId** field
+* Instead of creating one MongoDB collection per organization, store all organizations' data inside a single shared collection, and differentiate their data using an **orgId** field
-- MongoDB performance degrades when:
+* MongoDB performance degrades when:
--     There are too many collections
+  * There are too many collections
--     Each collection has its own index overhead, Metadata grows excessively
+  * Each collection has its own index overhead, Metadata grows excessively

-- But with a shared collection, MongoDB handles millions of documents extremely efficiently inside one collection
+* But with a shared collection, MongoDB handles millions of documents extremely efficiently inside one collection
-- When the data grows too large, you can horizontally scale by sharding on orgId
+* When the data grows too large, you can horizontally scale by sharding on orgId

-## B. Separate Database Per Organization

-- Per-tenant scaling
-- Per-tenant backups and recovery

-## C. Introducing a Service Layer

-- Controllers → Services
-- Business logic becomes cleaner
-- Easier testing and future maintainability